 - Chemical burns – chemical burns occur when the skin, eyes, or internal organs come in contact with a corrosive substance.
 These burns can happen during use of chemicals in the workplace, such as manufacturing plants.
 Chemical burns most frequently happen on the face, eyes, arms or legs and include symptoms such as redness, irritation, blisters, pain or numbness.
 Seek medical care immediately if you suspect a chemical burn injury.

 How Our Burn Injury Lawyers in PA Represent Your Case

-The burn injury attorneys at the Wieand Law Firm understand the serious and long-term consequences of a severe burn incident.
+The Philadelphia burn injury attorneys at the Wieand Law Firm understand the serious and long-term consequences of a severe burn incident.
 We take the time to discuss and fully understand the physical, emotional, and financial impacts that your burn injury has had on you and your family.
 This helps us to start building a claim against the party responsible for your burn injury.

-The burn injury attorneys at our firm will obtain documentation regarding the incident that resulted in your injuries.
+The Philadelphia burn injury attorneys at our firm will obtain documentation regarding the incident that resulted in your injuries.
 These documents may include:

 - Medical records